Saturday, May 14, 2011

 1972: "Morning Has Broken" hit #1 on the Adult Contemporary chart for Cat Stevens.

-1972: First Take from Roberta Flack continued to rule the album chart for the third straight week, with Neil Young's great album Harvest close behind.
+1972: First Take from Roberta Flack continued to rule the Album chart for the third straight week, with Neil Young's great album Harvest close behind.
 The self-titled America album was at 3, Yes at #4 with Fragile and Graham Nash & David Crosby had a winner with their album.
-The rest of the Top Ten: Smokin' from Humble Pie at #6, Eat a Peach by the Allman Brothers Band at #7, Manassas from Stephen Stills was #8, Carole King remained at #9 in her 58th week with Tapestry and Paul Simon's debut solo release was at #10.
+The rest of the Top 10: Smokin' from Humble Pie at #6, Eat a Peach by the Allman Brothers Band at #7, Manassas from Stephen Stills was #8, Carole King remained at #9 in her 58th week with Tapestry and Paul Simon's debut solo release was at #10.

 1972: Roberta Flack made it five weeks at #1 with "The First Time Ever I Saw Your Face".